-These pumpkin oatmeal raisin cookies are perfect to get you in the mood for fall.
-They’re egg-free, nutritious, and you can even eat them for breakfast!
-I’ll even disclose a little secret to those hesitant to eat more plant-based or vegan foods.
-These cookies are also VEGAN!
+These eggless oatmeal raisin cookies are also perfect to get you in the mood for fall.
+They’re nutritious and you can eat them for breakfast!

 Why Egg-Free Cookies?

 Eggs are used in baking as a binding agent.
 When used in cookie recipes, your cookies will turn out more chewy and cake-like.
-However, there are specific reasons I chose to make an egg-free cookie this time around.
+However, there are specific reasons I chose to make an egg-free cookie recipe.

 - To accomodate those with egg allergies